Best in Class

 For our second SilverTech collection, SilverTech 2.0, we will treat seamlessly knitted recycled nylon with Polygiene®, a silver treatment that uses a low concentration of silver salt (silver chloride) sourced from recycled electronic, industrial, and photographic silver waste.
 Polygiene® is a safe, Bluesign® approved silver treatment for odor control, that eliminates odor causing bacteria on the fabric at the source.
 SilverTech 2.0 will be the most sustainable and advanced collection of men’s basics ever created.

 As we promised, we are continuing to improve the standard of sustainable fashion at Organic Basics.
-For our SilverTech 2.0 collection we partnered with a leading Italian textile company that produces mechanically recycled nylon.
+For our SilverTech 2.0 and Invisible collections we partnered with a leading Italian textile company that produces mechanically recycled nylon.
 Mechanically recycled nylon is a class A fiber developed from post-industrial waste fibre, yarn from spinning factories, and waste from weaving mills.
-Nylon just so happens to be a more durable, moisture wicking fabric that maintains its shape time after time, and by using seamless knitting technology in our SilverTech 2.0 collection, we’ve created a more comfortable, breathable, and durable collection of basics.
-SilverTech 2.0 is launching in May 2018.
+Nylon just so happens to be a more durable, moisture wicking fabric that maintains its shape time after time.
+It also uses 80% less and creates 90% fewer CO2 emissions compared to regular nylon.